 - one set of relevant documentation to provide proof of identity in respect of the applicant’s status as a permanent resident of Hong Kong which is pre-requisite to the award.
 (For applicants who choose to use their ID card copies, please make sure that both sides of the ID card must be provided.
 The Foundation is not prepared to take an application any further if there is doubt of the residential status of an applicant upon incomplete documentation.)

 All applicants should be aware that the Croucher awards are highly competitive and there are always more applicants than awards available.
-Short-listed candidates may be required to attend an interview in March/April 2016.
-An applicant who is not notified of the outcome of his application by late May 2016 may assume that it is unsuccessful.
+Short-listed candidates are required to attend an interview in March/April 2017.
+An applicant who is not notified of the outcome of his application by late May 2017 may assume that it is unsuccessful.
 The Foundation does NOT provide critiques for unsuccessful applications.

 To ensure fair competition, the Foundation, as a grant-making body, does not welcome any direct request from any individual for help or counselling.